phaticusthiccy/WhatsAsenaDuplicated/README.md

 infrastructure only.
 Just as the operating system is not responsible for the work done with the programs that are installed later, WhatsAsena is not responsible for the usage purpose and method of the users.
+Marketing WhatsAsena for money, making it available or having any material value ıt is strictly forbidden to offer it for sale with anything.
+All legal investigations that may arise the user is responsible.
 ```

 <div align="center">